m3o/m3o-nextjs/packages/auth/README.md

 This will setup these handlers:

-- `POST: api/user/login`
+- `POST: api/user/login` - This creates the route to login the user using the M3O User API.
+Once successful this will handle the cookie creation and the session.
-- `POST: api/user/logout`
+- `POST: api/user/logout` - This will logout the user on M3O and also destroy the local session.
-- `POST: api/user/sign-up`
+- `POST: api/user/sign-up` - This is the route that a new user details will need to be posted to to create a new user.
-- `GET: api/user/me`
+- `GET: api/user/me` - This is the route for returning the current logged in user.
 - `POST: api/user/reset-password`

-### Client
+#### Client setup

-On the client we provide useful hooks and providers to integrate with the M3O User API.

 Within your `_app.(tsx|jsx)` you will need to import our `<UserProvider />` component.
 This will handle your authentication state: